1.1.1 OpenClinica Navigation

 - The Change, Share, and Settings buttons.
 (Only users who are Data Managers and Administrators see the Design button.)

-- Links to menus and areas in Study Runner
+- Links to menus and certain areas within Study Runner

 The Participant Matrix displays Participants in the study.
 This screen is central to the system.